spakov/arduino-build/README.md

 Specify flags to pass to `arduino-cli compile` using `CFLAGS`.

+Alias of this target is c.

 ### doc
 Generates documentation for your project.
 By default, it's configured to use Apple HeaderDoc to do this (which comes with the Xcode Command Line tools for MacOS), but you can tailor it to use your preferred documentation generator.

+Alias of this target is d.

 ### monitor
 Monitors the Arduino's serial output, using screen.
 To exit screen and detach the serial device nicely, use `C-a C-\ y` (that is, Ctrl-A followed by Ctrl-\\
 followed by Y).

+Alias of this target is m.

 ### target-help
 Prints information about `TARGET`, which is used to specify the target Arduino device.
 Also lists detected targets.

+Alias of this target is t.

 ### upload
 Uploads the compiled program to the Arduino.
 This uses arduino-cli to perform